tsaol/Web3-serverless-analytics-on-aws/README.md

 * QuickSight
 * Lambda

-## 1. Deploy Ethereum Full Node on Graviton InstanceFetching Ethereum Block Dat
+## 1. Deploy Ethereum Full Node on Graviton Instance

 Ethereum from Proof of Work (PoW) to Proof of Stake (PoS) on September 2022.
 In order to deploy full nodes we need both execution client and consensus client.